Runtime and GPU support¶

 If your DSS instance has access to any GPU resource(s), you can opt to train the model on a selection of these when you click ‘TRAIN’.

-When you deploy a scoring or evaluation recipe, you can also choose to score or evaluate using GPU(s), by going to the “Advanced” tab of the recipe.
+When you deploy a scoring or evaluation recipe, you can also choose to score or evaluate using GPU(s), configured in the recipe settings.

 If a model trained on a GPU code environment is deployed as a service endpoint on an API node, the endpoint will require access to a GPU on the API node, and will automatically use GPU resources.

-We enforce ‘allow growth’ on deep learning models to ensure they only allocate the required memory (see TensorFlow documentation).
+We enforce ‘allow growth’ on deep learning models ran on API nodes to ensure they only allocate the required memory (see TensorFlow documentation).

 Using multiple GPUs for training¶